fmoncomble/X-scraper/docs/README.md

 - Click `Start scraping`
 - The interface appears as a layer over the current webpage:
     - (Optional) Set the maximum number of tweets to scrape
+    - (Optional) Tick the checkbox to anonymize the tweets: usernames will be replaced with unique identifiers of the form `x_user_#` and tweet URLs will not be included.
     - Choose your preferred output format:
         - `XML/XTZ` for an XML file to import into [TXM](https://txm.gitpages.huma-num.fr/textometrie/en/index.html) using the `XML/TEI-Zero` module
           - When initiating the import process, open the "Textual planes" section and type `ref` in the field labelled "Out of text to edit"